Canon M6 vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M6 lacks such a headphone port.

-Both the M6 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the M6 was followed by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M6 and A7 II can be found, respectively, in the Canon M6 Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Sony A7 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.